AustinKent/bbgm-ads/README.md

 and observe a new file in the dist folder.

 Write an integration guide for the site and put it in the integrations folder.

+### Site configuration file format

+Each file in src/sites returns an array of "ad units", which are JS objects with the following properties:

+`code: string`: id of the div that will contain the ad

+`path: string`: Ad unit path, from DFP, like "/42283434/2018-BBGM-Billboard1"

+`sizes: Array<[number, number]>`: Sizes for the unit - actually can be [any valid `googletag.GeneralSize`](https://developers.google.com/doubleclick-gpt/reference#googletag.GeneralSize)

+`bids?: Array<Bid>`: (Optional, only if using Prebid for this ad unit) - see [the Prebid documentation](http://prebid.org/dev-docs/adunit-reference.html#adunitbids)

 ## API